-Incremental Growth in Croft
+Incremental Growth in Lymm

 - 4.7.
 The Consultation document, as highlighted earlier, defines an approximate number of homes the Council considers could be accommodated in each of the outlying settlements under the 'incremental growth' scenario.
 The Council acknowledge at this stage that this figure is indicative, with the actual numbers to be determined once they have undertaken a 'detailed assessment' of all the potential development sites submitted, the associated implications of the character of the respective settlements, the permanence of the amended Green Belt boundaries, and impacts on local highway infrastructure. - 4.8.
-Wallace highlights that the current growth identified for Croft would only equate to a 10% increase and Wallace considers that considering the affordability issues prevalent within Croft, provision of additional suitable, sustainable, and deliverable land is required.
-Wallace suggest that to ensure a real effect is made upon affordability issues, and that Croft has an appropriate demographic to sustain local services, that the Council, subject to specific site assessment, should pursue growth in the order of 20%. - 4.9.
-The Preferred Development Option Document at paragraph 5.47 identifies that if the currently proposed levels of development are delivered, it will be necessary to expand existing primary schools in Lymm, Culcheth, and Burtonwood.
+Wallace highlights that the current growth identified for Lymm would only equate to 10% increase and considering the affordability issues prevalent within Lymm, provision of additional suitable, sustainable, and deliverable land is required.
+Wallace suggest that to ensure a real effect is made upon affordability issues, the Council, subject to specific site assessment, should pursue growth in the order of 20% for Lymm. - 4.9.
+The Preferred Development Option Document at paragraph 5.47 identifies that it will be necessary to expand existing primary schools in Lymm, Culcheth, and Burtonwood to deliver the proposed quantum of development.
 It is also stated that it will be necessary to provide additional primary care capacity in Lymm and Burtonwood.
-If Croft is to accommodate growth above the current 10% level then clearly this will need to be considered alongside appropriate education, health, and community infrastructure provision.
+If Lymm is to accommodate growth above the current 10% level then clearly this will need to be considered alongside appropriate education, health, and community infrastructure provision.